ORohit/streamlit_distance_calculator/README.md

 - Calculate the distance between two addresses, cities, or landmarks.
 - Choose between different units of measurement (kilometers, miles, etc.).
-- Interactive map visualization for a better understanding of the locations.
+- Interactive map visualization for a better understanding of the locations (coming soon)
 - Quick and easy-to-use interface for hassle-free distance calculations.

 ## Demo

-Check out the live demo of the Distance Calculator: [https://distance-calculator.streamlit.app/](https://distance-app.streamlit.app/)
+Check out the live demo of the Distance Calculator: [https://distance-calculator.streamlit.app/](https://distance-calculator.streamlit.app/)

 ## Installation